Got a minute to help? take our quick website survey >

 Where else can I get support for ADHD?

 If you’re experiencing a mental health problem, we have an A-Z list of mental health information.
 You can call, text, or email our Infoline.
-And your local Mind may provide a range of support services.
+And your local Mind may offer a range of support services.

 Resources and support for young people